 20.1.
 The title to the underlying exposures shall be acquired by the SSPE by means of a true sale or assignment or transfer with the same legal effect in a manner that is enforceable against the seller or any other third party.
 The transfer of the title to the SSPE shall not be subject to severe clawback provisions in the event of the seller's insolvency.

 2. The transfer of the title to the SSPE shall not be subject to severe clawback provisions in the event of the seller's insolvency.

-Section 4.4 - subtitle "STS Statements" a) and b).
+See Section 4.3.
+STS Statements §(b).